Stefan Nguyen

-Stefan Nguyen (Nguyễn Tuấn Tú Stefan; born 24 February 1992) is a retired Vietnamese-Swedish professional basketball player for the Hanoi Buffaloes of the VBA and Saigon Heat of the ABL.
-He is a VBA champion 2016 with Da Nang Dragons.
-He is a member of the Vietnamese Men's National Team and represented them last in the SEA GAMES 30 in the Philippines.
-Stefan holds two passports.
-Swedish and Vietnamese.
-His parents are Vietnamese immigrants.
+Stefan Nguyễn Tuấn Tú (born 24 February 1992) is a Vietnamese-Swedish basketball coach and former professional player.
+A point guard, he won the 2016 VBA title with the Danang Dragons and also played for the Saigon Heat and Hanoi Buffaloes.

 Early career

-Stefan was born in a small town city of Ängelholm in southern Sweden.
-Raised by his parents always speaking Vietnamese at home, he is today fluent speaking in it.
-Prior playing professionally in Vietnam, he was a member of the top basketball high school Luleå Riksbasket Gymnasium and also selected to play for the Swedish junior national team program from age of Under 15 to Under 20.
-During his youth years and being considered one of the best Swedish talents he played against several NBA players of today such as Jonas Valančiūnas, Enes Kanter, Dario Šarić, Rudy Gobert and more.
+Stefan was born in Ängelholm to Vietnamese parents.
+He spent his high school years at the Luleå Riksbasket Gymnasium and also represented Sweden in various age groups internationally against the likes of Jonas Valančiūnas, Enes Kanter Freedom, Dario Šarić and Rudy Gobert.

 Pro career

 After finishing up Highschool at the age of 18.
 He decided to go pro with 08 Stockholm.
 2 years with 08 led to a move to Malbas Basket where he would be the key player to lead his team to the SBL in Sweden.
 After that successful season Stefan looked to play overseas and got in touch with Saigon Heat.
 Nguyen signed with the Saigon Heat prior to the 2015–16 ASEAN Basketball League.